jar398/listtools/doc/guide.md

 ### exemplar
 <a name="exemplar"></a>

-This is a heuristic name matcher; matching names denote taxon concepts that share a type specimen.
+This is a heuristic name matcher.
+Its purpose is to find groups of taxon concepts that share a type specimen.
 It understands changes in genus, changes in gender, and other vagaries of the nomenclatural system.

 Given input checklists A and B in Darwin Core form, finds groups of A